Tadoba Safari Gates at Tadoba Andhari Tiger Reserve

 The different safari gates in Tadoba Reserve forest

-Tadoba Andhari Tiger Reserve (TATR) is a beautiful and biodiverse wildlife reserve located about 110 kms from the nearest Well connected city of Nagpur, in the district of Chandrapur, Maharashtra, India.
-The reserve is home to a wide variety of flora and fauna, including the Royal Bengal Tiger, which was, can be said now, one of the most endangered species in the world.
-India has really done great for conservation of their’s and tourism, in a way, plays a good part.
-TATR is one such forest which has shown healthy growth and continues to do so.
+Tadoba Andhari Tiger Reserve (TATR), one of India’s premier tiger habitats, is a beautiful and biodiverse wildlife reserve located about 110 km from the well-connected city of Nagpur in Chandrapur district, Maharashtra, India.
+The reserve is home to a wide variety of flora and fauna, including the Royal Bengal Tiger, once considered among the most endangered species in the world.
+India’s strong conservation efforts, supported in part by responsible tourism, have helped TATR show healthy wildlife growth over the years and continue to thrive.

 In order to protect the wildlife and preserve the natural ecosystem of the reserve, there are several entry gates that visitors can use to enter the reserve.
 Each gate has its own unique advantages, disadvantages and significance, which we will explore in this TATR article.